acetousk/ai/README.md

-## A start component
+## A ai component

-start Component with:
+ai Component with:

 - entities
 - data